 - Works by blocking the chemical signals from the nerves that stimulate the sweat gland.

-- The medication is administered by a series of tiny injections.
+- The medication is administered by a series of tiny injections into the axilla (armpit).

 - Effects are usually seen during the week following treatment.